amirahnasihah/frontend-development/04-intro-to-algorithms/03-string-algorithms/questions.md

 }
 ```

 In this loop, you're using the variable `j` to represent the position of characters within the `targetString`.
-The loop is set up to iterate through each character of the `targetString` one by one.
+The loopp is set up to iterate through each character of the `targetString` one by one.

 Here's how it works: